yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 Note that Event Handlers are only serialized within an instance of the Reactor pattern.
 Therefore, multiple Event Handlers in multiple threads can run in parallel.
-This configurationmay necessitate the use of additional syn- chronizationmechanismsifEvent Handlersindifferent threads access shared state.
+This configurationmay necessitate the use of additional synchronization mechanisms if Event Handlers indifferent threads access shared state.
 9.6 Implement the Concrete Event Handlers
 The concrete event handlers are typically created by appli-